• Skip to main content

 Lawyer Phil Mantis works for the Immigrant Legal Assistance Program, or ILAP, in Portland, Maine.
 ILAP provides free legal help to people seeking asylum in the United States.
 Phil explains the difference between a refugee and an asylee, describes the most common reasons asylum cases are denied, and explains how ILAP helps asylees apply successfully.

-Leaving Syria with Anna
+Leaving Syria with Ana

-This episode of Safe Space Radio features Anna, who escaped Syria while 8 months pregnant in 2013 and now lives in Maine.
+This episode of Safe Space Radio features Ana, who escaped Syria while 8 months pregnant in 2013 and now lives in Maine.
 She talks about trading the daily threat of bombings and kidnappings for a life of uncertainty as she and her husband applied and waited for asylum—and how the experience changed her understanding of …read more »

 Somali Women in Maine with Fatuma Hussein